New project! Here’s our manifesto:

 Not ignoring, but rather fully utilizing this bias, we want to document the experience of self-tracking, through the lens of our research expertise.
 We want to know how we are going to feel about the concept of self-tracking and the level of trust towards the technology over time.
 We want to know what will change in terms of our motivation and engagement with the device itself.
 We want to explore the relationship we develop with the device, to try to understand how this relationship develops and what kind of cues we attribute to the device.
 What will happen in terms of our self-awareness?
 And, crucially: why do most users of self-trackers stop using them after 6 months?

 Can we find answers to all these questions?
 Maybe.
 Maybe not.
 Maybe more interesting questions will pop up along the way that we did not think of beforehand.

 We will keep posting our experiences for at least 6 months.
-Every two weeks, one of us will publish a post on recent experiences and developments, right here on the blog.
+Every few weeks, one of us will publish a post on recent experiences and developments, right here on the blog.
 We will connect these experiences to themes in our research – to provide you with some additional insights.